Unsupervised Learning of Neurosymbolic Encoders

+We apply our programs to frame-level behavior classification~\citep{segalin2020mouse,eyjolfsdottir2016learning,burgos2012social}, where the goal is to automatically quantify behavior based on expert annotations.
+We are motivated by the observation that manual behavior annotation is time-consuming and expensive~\citep{anderson2014toward}, often being a bottleneck in the analysis workflow.
+Our unsupervised programs have the potential to reduce annotation effort and help accelerate behavioral studies, through the task programming framework.
+Task programming~\citep{sun2020task} uses hand-crafted programs as self-supervision to improve behavior classification data efficiency; however, hand designing programs still requires human effort.
+Here, we show that unsupervised programs learned using our neurosymbolic encoders performs comparably to expert-designed programs on CalMS21.

-\textbf{Are the programs useful for downstream tasks?} We integrate the learned programs from our neurosymbolic encoder into the task programming framework~\cite{sun2020task}, a state-of-the-art self- and programmatically-supervised learning approach for trajectory data.
-This framework uses expert provided programs to train a trajectory representation, which can be applied to behavior analysis.
-Here, rather than using expert-written programs, we instead use the learned programs from our approach, so that experts would only need to provide the DSL.
-We evaluate on the same mouse dataset~\cite{segalin2020mouse} as task programming.
-Using only one program found using our approach, we are able to achieve comparable performance to 10 expert-written programs on the behavior classification task studied in~\cite{sun2020task} (Figure~\ref{fig:task_programming}).
+We integrate the learned programs from our neurosymbolic encoder into the task programming framework (i.e., use them as a source of self-supervision instead of the expert-crafted programs), and compare to the classification performance using expert programs (Figure~\ref{fig:task_programming}).
+The classification performance is computed using Mean Average Precision on the behaviors-of-interest in CalMS21 (attack, investigation, mount).
+Using only one program found using our approach, we are able to achieve comparable performance to 10 expert-written programs on the behavior classification task studied in~\cite{sun2020task}.
+Importantly, we note that we automatically learned the self-supervision tasks from a DSL, instead of hand-crafting them as in~\cite{sun2020task}.
 This demonstrates that programs found by our approach can be applied effectively to downstream behavior analysis tasks such as task programming.